-Our Spring 2016 Call for Papers is live as of Friday, April 22nd, 2016.
-It will conclude on Sunday, May 22nd, 2016.
-If your university’s spring term ends after that date, feel free contact us (see About page) for an extension.
+Our Fall 2017 Call for Papers are now live.
+It will conclude on 11th November, 2017.
+If your university’s fall term ends after that date, feel free contact us (see About page) for an extension.

 To submit your paper, please email it to pje.submissions-at-gmail.com